XIM-GSAPP/XIM-GSAPP-Fa20/src/projects/Fall_2020/Universial NYC.md

 <br />

 ```
-“Through the research of the disability in NYC, we have identified susceptible area to 'automation'
+“Through the research of the disability in NYC, we have identified susceptible area to 'Social Changes'
 which can indicate less previlaged area in our point of view.”
 ```